MIT's Self-Assembling Solar Cells Recycle Themselves Repeatedly, Just Like Plant Cells

 Gadgets - Cars - Science

-Popular Science: breaking news, articles and media for Tech Savvy readers - high tech gadgets including cameras, computers, games, mobile phones and much more.
+Popular Science: breaking news, articles and media for Tech Savvy readers - high tech gadgets including digital cameras, latest computers, online games, mobile phones and much more.

 The team at Popular Science has been the leading source of science, technology and gadget news since 1872.
 Launched in 2008 this Australian edition brings you in-depth articles, breaking news, media and videos from all around the world.
 Discover new technology, test drive the latest gadgets and electronic gear, keep up to date with the latest news on the best new gadgets and explore the latest new gadgets for men.